Video game console emulator: History

-Legal attention was drawn to emulations with the release of UltraHLE, an emulator for the Nintendo 64 released in 1999 while the Nintendo 64 was still Nintendo's primary console - its next console, the GameCube, would not be released until 2001.
+Legal attention was drawn to emulations with the release of UltraHLE, an emulator for the Nintendo 64 released in 1999 while the Nintendo 64 was still Nintendo's primary console – its next console, the GameCube, would not be released until 2001.
 UltraHLE was the first emulator to be released for a current console, and it was seen to have some effect on Nintendo 64 sales, though to what degree compared with diminishing sales on the aging consoles was not clear.
 Nintendo pursued legal action to stop the emulator project, and while the original authors ceased development, the project continued by others who had gotten the source code.
 Since then, Nintendo has generally taken the lead in actions against emulation projects or distributions of emulated games from their consoles compared to other console or arcade manufacturers.

 This rise in popularity opened the door to foreign video games, and exposed North American gamers to Nintendo's censorship policies.
 This rapid growth in the development of emulators in turn fed the growth of the ROM hacking and fan-translation.
 The release of projects such as RPGe's English language translation of Final Fantasy V drew even more users into the emulation scene.
 Additionally, the development of some emulators has contributed to improved resources for homebrew software development for certain consoles, such as was the case with VisualBoyAdvance, a Game Boy Advance emulator that was noted by author Casey O'Donnell as having contributed to the development of tools for the console that were seen as superior to even those provided by Nintendo, so much so that even some licensed game developers used the tools to develop games for the console.

+On April 17, 2024, Apple began allowing emulators on the App Store, lifting a ban that had lasted nearly 16 years.
+Following this decision, numerous emulators such as Delta, Sutāto, and RetroArch appeared on the store.